-Your first step is to check your eligibility for skilled worker program and also for Express Entry.
-We can assess your eligibility for theses programs.
+First of all, we check your eligibility for Federal skilled worker and for Express Entry programs.
 Please complete our free online immigration assessment form provided on top of home page.
 There is no cost and no obligation to fill this form.
 This will enable us to assess your scope for Canadian immigration.
-All information collected through this form is used for your immigration application assessment only.

-We would assess your application against specific eligibility criteria.
-You can hire our services if you are deemed to have met the eligibility criteria.
-We would then submit your profile into Express Entry pool.
-If your profile is accepted then it will be in the Express Entry pool for up to 1 year.
+You can remain in the Express Entry Pool up to 1 year if you you continuously remain eligible.
 We would monitor your profile up to 1 year or up the issuance of an “invitation to apply” (ITA).
 Those candidates whose profiles align with the identified needs of the government, as well as, that of certain Canadian employers, will be issued an “invitation to apply” (ITA).
-Only those candidates who receive invitations can then proceed to apply for permanent residence.
+The applicants with an ITA can then proceed to apply for permanent residence.

-- You must score a minimum of 67 out of 100 points on the FSW points grid.
+- Score a minimum of 67 out of 100 points on the FSW points grid.

-- You have paid work experience in Skill type 0, Skill Level A or B of National Occupation Classification (NOC) for at least one year or an equivalent amount in part time work experience within the last 10 years
+- Have a proof of paid work experience in Skill type 0, Skill Level A or B of National Occupation Classification (NOC), for at least one year within the last 10 years

-- You must take an approved language test in English or French in all four abilities with a minimum score is equal to the Canadian Language Benchmark of Level 7 (CLB 7)
+- Take an approved language test in English or French in all four abilities with a minimum score is equal to the Canadian Language Benchmark of Level 7 (CLB 7)

 - You must show that you have enough money for you and your family to settle in Canada You must be admissible to Canada